esraamhmd/elite-music/README.md

 ## Features

 - **Trending Section:** Showcases the latest trending tracks with album artwork and playback controls.
-- **Popular Artists:** Highlights popular artists with links to their profiles and music.
-- **New Releases:** Displays the most recent album and single releases.
-- **Music Player:** Provides a functional music player with play/pause controls and volume adjustment.
 - **Responsive Design:** Adapts seamlessly to various screen sizes, including desktops, tablets, and mobile devices.
-- **User Interaction:** Includes features for searching, browsing, and interacting with music content.

 ## Demo
 https://github.com/user-attachments/assets/5686ad75-5ea9-4067-ba3f-14eee8ca390e